pardocch/puppeteer-spider-tilc-teachers/README.md

 # puppeteer-spider-tilc-teachers
-A simple spider demo with node-js and puppeteer
+A simple spider demo with node.js and puppeteer
 ## How to use
     npm install
 ### spider.js